ElTupac/another-ds-template/README.md

 # How to start:

 ## Fork the template:
-You can start your own Design System just clicking in the link to use use the template: <a target="_blank" href="/ElTupac/another-ds-template/generate">Use this template</a>.
+You can start your own Design System just clicking in the link to use use the template: [Use this template](/ElTupac/another-ds-template/generate).
 This will guide you through creating a new repository based on this boilerplate.

 <br>